 Once the butter has melted, add finely diced onions and fry until translucent.

-Frying the onions in butter adds a rich and slightly sweet flavour to the dish.
+Frying the onions in butter adds a rich and slightly sweet flavor to the dish.
 Since the onions take the longest to cook, I fry them first and then add the other ingredients later.

 Next, push the onions to the edges of the pan and add the chicken thigh, garlic paste, mushrooms and bell pepper.
 I recommend cutting everything small and thin so that it cooks quickly.